 Severe TBI patients have less to gain from TXA because they have extensive bleeding before treatment and have other intracranial pathologies that are unaffected by TXA.
 These results raise the possibility that early treatment of older adults with mild TBI could prevent intracranial bleeding and reduce the risks of dementia, disability, and death.
-There was no increase in thrombotic adverse events with TXA.21

-The CRASH-3 trial changed the way that TBI patients are treated in the NHS.
-Patients with a GCS score of 12 or less, or any intracranial bleeding on CT scan will get IV TXA at the scene of the injury or after CT scanning in hospital.
-However, older adults with mild TBI (GCS 13 to 15) will not receive pre-hospital TXA and by the time they have been scanned and assessed in hospital, for most patients, it will be too late to receive TXA, or too late to achieve the full benefits of early treatment.
-Older TBI patients also tend to have more intracranial bleeding and worse neurological outcomes.
+There was no increase in thrombotic adverse events with TXA.21 score of 12 or less, or any intracranial bleeding on CT scan will get IV TXA at the scene of the injury or after CT scanning in hospital.
+However, older adults with mild TBI (GCS 13 to 15) will not receive pre-hospital TXA and by the time they have been scanned and assessed in hospital, for most patients, it will be too late to receive TXA, or too late to achieve the full benefits of early treatment.^{1,33} Older TBI patients also tend to have more intracranial bleeding and worse neurological outcomes.